JohnUiterwyk/GeneticVision/README.md

 ## Options:
 The only required option is the images option.
 Without images, nothing can be done.
+Options can be set via config file or via command line option.
+Command line options will override config file settings.
+Loading a population file will override both command line and config file settings.

 ### Run Mode
 GV has three main modes: evolve, test, run.